 I have applied to the “Using Noteflight” group.
 It is a clever way to embed help and forums within the Noteflight built-in community itself.
 Each group is divided into topics and then posts from left to right:

-So yes, this is a good complimentary way to share music and talk about it without going to the score itself.
-Forums are for more general discussions on which the score is an example, whereas the scores allow discussing them in the score section.
+So yes, this is an excellent complimentary way to share music and talk about it without going to the score itself.
+Forums are for more general discussions on which the score is an example, whereas the scores allow debate in the score section.